byronraymer/byronraymer/README.md

 - Notion
 - CognitoForms

-# Languages I've familiar with:
+### Languages I'm familiar with:

 - PHP
 - JavaScript
 - Python

-# libries and Frameworks that I love:
+### Libries and Frameworks that I love:

 - Laravel
 - FilamentPHP
 - TailwindCSS

+### More things I know:

+- HTML
+- CSS
+- SQL

-# Systems I'm Familiar with:
+### Systems I've integrated with:

+- GSuite
 - Xero
 - Quickbooks
+- ChatGPT
+- WordPress
+- WooCommerce
+- Asana
+- CognnitoForms
+- Stripe
+- PayFast
 - MarketMan
+- Twillo
-- GSuite
+- MailChimp
-- ChatGPT
+- Line.me

+...but seriously I can build an integration with anything that has an API.